More about Nestlé India Limited

 Price projections:

-NESTLEIND's price has consistently hovered near the lower end of price projections.
-This trend suggests that the stock is underperforming relative to analyst expectations, indicating a potential lack of momentum for upward movement in the near future.
+NESTLEIND's price has consistently hovered around the lower limit of price projections.
+This pattern suggests that the stock may be underperforming relative to expectations, which could lead to concerns among investors.

 Recommendation changes over time: